YahooArchive/mojito/docs/dev_guide/intro/mojito_binders.rst

    }, '0.0.1', {requires: ['node']});

-An instance of the binder above will be created whenever the ``index`` function of ``AwesomeMojit`` is executed, and its corresponding DOM node is attached to a client page.
+An instance of the binder above will be created whenever the ``index`` function of the mojit ``Awesome`` is executed, and its corresponding DOM node is attached to a client page.
 Mojito will select that DOM node and pass it into the ``bind`` function.
 This allows you to write code to capture UI events and interact with Mojito or other mojit binders.